yvcardenas/cse15l-lab-reports/LabReport3.md

 /Users/ycardenas/docsearch/technical/911report/chapter-10.txt
 /Users/ycardenas/docsearch/technical/911report/chapter-11.txt
 ```
 <br>2.
-The second example for the 'type' option is using 'd' which searches for directories.
-This is useful because
+The second example for the 'type' option is using 'd' which searches for regular diretories in the given path.
+The path given goes to the techinical directory so it is only searching in that diretory and its subdirectories.
+This is useful because sometimes directories will have both files and directories which can make certain actions difficult as you cannot treat files and directories the same.
+This way, you can section, or specifically refer to the directories in the any given directory and its subdirectories.
 <br>Command:
 ```
 $ find /Users/ycardenas/docsearch/technical -type d